oregev11/crystoper/README.md

 # Crystoper - Crystallization Conditions Predictor
-The `crystoper` repository is aimed for predicting **diffracting crystallization conditions for proteins based on their sequence**.
-It also demonstrate a scalable approach for model training and development.
+The crystoper repository is designed to predict crystallization conditions for proteins based on their sequence.
+It also showcases a scalable approach for training and developing ML models.

 Current version (0.1) implements:
 1. downloading entries and poly-entities data as *.json files from the PDB.